celery/celery/docs/userguide/application.rst

 Main Name
 =========

-Only one of these is important, and that is the main module name, let's look at why that is.
+Only one of these is important, and that is the main module name.
+Let's look at why that is.

 When you send a task message in Celery, that message will not contain any source code, but only the name of the task you want to execute.
-This works similarly to how host names works on the internet: every worker maintains a mapping of task names to their actual functions, called the *task registry*.
+This works similarly to how host names work on the internet: every worker maintains a mapping of task names to their actual functions, called the *task registry*.